LeonLuttenberger/obsidian-kindle-highlight-import/README.md

 1. Open Obsidian and navigate to the **Settings** menu.
 2. Go to the **Community Plugins** section and enable the "Kindle Highlight Import" plugin.
 3. Use the plugin's interface to import your Kindle highlights.
-You can configure settings such as the organization format and sync preferences.

 ## Contributing